 Lindholm is an excellent skater with high hockey IQ.
 The offense hasn’t quite developed yet and his shot could use some more work.
 Lindholm could also learn to throw his body around but hasn’t needed to on the larger ice surface in Europe.

-Lindholm has ways to go before he can be in discussions for an NHL roster spot but playing in the top Swedish league as a young player should be a good test to see when and if he will be ready.
+Lindholm is in his first pro season with defending SHL champion Skelleftea in 2014-15 after skating for the club during it's championship playoff run last spring.
+He has skated with Skelleftea in both the regular season and during Champion's League play — and did not attend the Avalanche rookie camp.
+Lindholm has ways to go before he can be in discussions for an NHL roster spot but playing in the top Swedish league as a young player should be a good test and allow him to continue to develop.